Residency by founding a business or a company in Germany

 Requirements for Non-EU Citizens

-Foreign nationals can obtain a residence permit for self-employment if they are:
+Non-EU citizens can apply for a residence permit for self-employment if they are:

-A residence permit for starting a business under Section 21 of the Residence Act can be granted if:
+A residence permit under § 21 of the Residence Act is granted if the following conditions are met:

-• there is an economic interest or regional demand,
+• There is an economic interest or a regional need.

-• financing is secured through equity or a loan commitment.
+• The financing is secured by equity or a loan commitment.

-A residence permit is often granted if significant investments (e.g., starting from €250,000) are made and jobs are created.
-The Chamber of Industry and Commerce (IHK) can provide an opinion on whether these conditions are met.
-However, the final decision is made by the relevant authority.
+In some cases, a residence permit may also be granted if significant investments are made (e.g., starting at €250,000) and jobs are created.
+The Chamber of Commerce (IHK) may provide an opinion on this, but the final decision rests with the relevant authority.

-The residence permit for starting a business is initially limited to three years.
-Afterward, it can be converted into a permanent settlement permit.
-Depending on the progress, an unlimited residence permit may be granted after 2, 3, or 5 years.
+The residence permit for business establishment is initially granted for three years.
+Upon successful business operation, it can then be converted into a permanent settlement permit.
+Depending on the business performance, an unlimited residence permit may be issued after 2, 3, or 5 years.

 How to I apply for a residence title by founding a company in Germany